ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 If you change one or both of the above configurations to empty or a wrong value, then the kerberos authentication should fail, so any command in `./bin/alluxio fs` should fail too.

-Secondly, act as user `client` by re-configuring `conf/alluxio-site.properties`:
+Second, act as user `client` by re-configuring `conf/alluxio-site.properties`:

 {% include Kerberos-Security-Setup/example-client-configuration.md %}